Skip to content

 Acidity

-A highly desirable characteristic that adds sparkle and verve to the cup.
-It can be citrusy, berry or green apple-like.
+The right balance of acidity can add sparkle and verve to the cup.
+Acidity can often be described as fruit-like, such as citrusy, berry or green apple-like.
 It creates a pleasant cleanness on the palate and is termed bright, effervescent, and crisp.

 Body

-Body is the physical mouth feel and texture of a coffee, the physical sensation on your tongue or roof of your mouth.
-A coffee’s body (light, medium, full) is its thickness due to the amount of dissolved and suspended solids extracted from the coffee grounds, and may range from thin and watery to thick and creamy.
+A coffee’s body is its thickness due to the amount of dissolved and suspended solids extracted from the coffee grounds and may range from thin and watery to thick and creamy or a medium balance in the middle.

 Thanks for subscribing!